How to write a scholarship resume?

-Work experience shows you were able to manage your time between academics and a job.
+Work experience shows how you managed both your studies and your job.

 Awards and Honors

-Lastly, list your awards and honors in the final section.
-Include other scholarships that you have already won.
+List your awards and honors in the last section.

 Once you have created a general list of your personal and academic accomplishments, it is time to get them organized.